PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 ### Orthogonal factorizations

-Other factorizations that are provided by TensorXD.jl are orthogonal or unitary in nature, and thus always require a `AbstractEuclideanTensorMap`.
+Other factorizations that are provided by TensorLabXD.jl are orthogonal or unitary in nature, and thus always require a `AbstractEuclideanTensorMap`.
 However, they don't require equal domain and codomain.
 Let us first discuss the *singular value decomposition*, for which we define and export the methods [`tsvd`](@ref) and [`tsvd!`](@ref) (where as always, the